 And here I am, using the Wisdom of the Ancients, to convey Knowledge.
-I do not like to do this, but this information is important and I found that document on a day of deep patience beyond the eighth page of Google.
-On this site it gains more projection and can help more people, there are views to the fact that health professionals haurirem knowledge here as well.
-I confessed, I suffer from peripheral neuropathy and only those who suffer from it know how much it hurts and I considered it unfair to keep it where it was: Literally speaking, ostracism (...).
+I don't like to do that, but this information is important and I found such a document on a very patient day, beyond the eighth page of Google.
+On this site it gets more projection and can help more people, considering the fact that health professionals have knowledge here too.
+I confess, I suffer from peripheral neuropathy and only those who suffer from it know how much it hurts and I considered it unfair to keep it where it was: Literally speaking, in ostracism (…).

-The objective of this study was to analyze the management structure for pain management in patients with AIDS in a reference hospital in Fortaleza, CE, Brazil.
-Descriptive research with a qualitative focus, developed in the year of 2010.
-20 interviews were conducted with health professionals (doctors and nurses), analyzed according to the content analysis framework.
+The aim of this study was to analyze the management structure for pain management in patients with AIDS at a referral hospital in Fortaleza, CE, Brazil.
+Descriptive research with qualitative focus, developed in 2010.
+Twenty interviews were conducted with health professionals (doctors and nurses), analyzed according to the framework of content analysis.
 The data were organized into categories: favorable and unfavorable structural conditions.
-It was found a prevalence of unfavorable conditions in the interviewees' discourse, such as emphasis on pharmacological treatment, lack of specific care for pain, insufficiency of experienced professionals in pain management, high demand and failures in the referral system and counter-referral.
-It is suggested to institute a new management model of care for patients with AIDS, emphasizing interdisciplinary care for pain, training of professionals and improvement of records in medical records for the use of evaluation methods and more effective treatments.
+There was a prevalence of unfavorable conditions in the interviewees' discourse, such as emphasis on pharmacological treatment, lack of specific pain care, lack of experienced pain management professionals, high demand and failures in the referral and counter-referral system.
+It is suggested to institute a new management model of care for patients with AIDS, emphasizing interdisciplinary pain care, training of professionals and improving medical records to use more effective assessment methods and procedures.

 Acquired immunodeficiency syndrome

 Nursing care Administration of patient care in Ceará, 2010.
 1 Nurse.
-PhD student at the Graduate Program in Clinical Care in Nursing and Health at the State University of Ceará.
-Fellow of the Coordination of Improvement of Higher Education Personnel - CAPES.
-Fortaleza, CE, Brazil. firstname.lastname@example.org 2 Nurse.
+Doctoral student of the Graduate Program in Clinical Care in Nursing and Health, State University of Ceará.
+Scholarship of the Coordination of Improvement of Higher Education Personnel - CAPES.
+Fortaleza, CE, Brazil. email@example.com 2 Nurse.
 PhD in Nursing.
 Adjunct Professor of the Undergraduate Nursing Course at the State University of Ceará.
 Professor and Coordinator of the Graduate Program in Clinical Care in Nursing and Health of the State University of Ceará.
-Fortaleza, CE, Brazil. email@example.com 3 Nurse.
+Fortaleza, CE, Brazil. firstname.lastname@example.org 3 Nurse.
 PhD in Nursing.
 Post-Doctor in Social Psychology.
 Adjunct Professor of the Undergraduate Nursing Course and the Graduate Program in Clinical Care in Nursing and Health of the State University of Ceará.
 Coordinator of Teaching and Research of the São José Hospital of Infectious Diseases.
-Fortaleza, CE, Brazil. firstname.lastname@example.org 4 Nurse.
+Fortaleza, CE, Brazil. email@example.com 4 Nurse.
 Doctor.
 Free Teacher.
 Associate Professor at the Federal University of Rio de Janeiro.
 Rio de Janeiro, RJ, Brazil.
 Maparecidavas@yahoo.com.br